seanivore/claud-coin/README.md

 ## 🎯 Mission

 Claud Coin bridges the gap between traditional developers and the emerging "AI-native" development community by:
-- Incentivizing knowledge sharing and tool creation
+- Incentivize knowledge sharing and tool creation
 - Rewarding quality contributions to the AI development ecosystem
 - Creating a sustainable economy around AI tool development
 - Gamifying the learning process for new AI developers